GirishTabaraddi/TicTacToe/README.md

 ### 1.3 OO Design

 Create a first rough class design based on the results of the object oriented analysis.
-You may omit the methods and attributes.
+Methods and attributes can be ommitted.

 ![UML Diagram](TicTacToe/UML&Doxygen/UML.jpg)